-20.5 The Employer agrees to provide a tool allowance to employees classified as a P.M.
+- 20.5 The Employer agrees to provide a tool allowance to employees classified as a P.M.
 Mechanic or Heavy Equipment Mechanic consisting of reimbursement of up to six hundred dollars (\$600.00) a year upon presentation of an itemized receipt showing the description and cost of each tool purchased.
 Purchase of such tools shall be limited to only tools used in the performance of the employee's assigned duties.
-Upon presentation of the receipt, reimbursement shall be processed and paid to the employee promptly from the date the employee provides the receipt to the Employer.

-20.6 The Employer shall provide employees whose position requires the use of safety shoes with an allowance check for \$150.00 for the purchase of such shoes on the first payday in the month of February.
-Beginning with fiscal year 2018-2019 said payment shall be made on the first payday in the month of October of each year.
-Such shoes shall meet appropriate ANZI standards as determined by the Employer.

-20.7 The Employer will furnish each employee with ten (10) uniform shirts and ten (10) tee-shirts each year (with pockets).
-The employer will assure that all employees receive their tee shirts by February 1st.
-Beginning with fiscal year 2018-2019 employees will receive their tee shirts by October 1st of each year.

-20.8 Nassau County agrees to reimburse employees who are required to possess a Hazmat-endorsed commercial driver license the cost of obtaining and maintaining such license and endorsement.
+Upon presentation of the receipt, reimbursement shall be processed and paid to the employee promptly from the date the employee provides the receipt to the Employer. - 20.6 The Employer shall provide employees whose position requires the use of safety shoes with a voucher in the amount of \$175.00 for the purchase of such shoes on February 1, 2022.
+This voucher will be good for use at designated locations of the County's choosing.
+Beginning with fiscal year 2022-2023 said voucher shall be provided on October 1st of each year.
+Such shoes shall meet appropriate ANZI standards as determined by the Employer. - 20.7 The Employer will furnish each employee with five (5) uniform shirts as requested and ten (10) tee-shirts each year (with pockets).
+The employer will assure that all employees receive their tee shirts by October 1st.
+As determined by management, Animal Control may provide additional uniform items as may be required based on their positions. - 20.8 Nassau County agrees to reimburse employees who are required to possess a Hazmat-endorsed commercial driver license the cost of obtaining and maintaining such license and endorsement.
 Upon presentation of the receipt, reimbursement shall be processed and paid to the employee promptly.